andyhuynh92/Crypto-TDA/README.md

 # Topological Data Analysis of Cryptocurrencies

 I analyze cryptocurrencies focusing on Bitcoin(BTC) using topological data analysis.
-[This article](https://arxiv.org/abs/1703.04385) provides a method to do so.
+[This article](https://arxiv.org/abs/1703.04385) provides a method to apply TDA to stocks.
+I will use an adaptation of this method.

 An initial analysis of bitcoin shows a cyclic structure.
 One feature of Bitcoin is the halving occuring around every 4 years.
 This is when the reward of bitcoin after mining is cut in half.
 This halving might be the reason or a contribution to the cyclic structure of BTC.
 At the time of this writing, there have been 3 halvings so far.
 Using the halving dates as reference points to measure between cycles, I want to analyze the time series of the BTC-USD price using topological data analysis.